virajbdeshpande/AmpliconArchitect/README.md

 Please check out the **detailed guide** on running AA [available here](https://github.com/jluebeck/PrepareAA/blob/master/GUIDE.md) to learn about best practices and see some FAQs.

-AmpliconArchitect was developed by Viral Deshpande, and is maintained by Jens Luebeck, Viraj Deshpande, and others in Vineet Bafna's lab.
+**AmpliconArchitect was originally developed by Viraj Deshpande**, and is maintained by Jens Luebeck, Viraj Deshpande, and others in Vineet Bafna's lab.
 A full description of the method can be found in the following manuscript.
 Please cite the following reference if using AmpliconArchitect in your work:

 *Deshpande, V. et al. Exploring the landscape of focal amplifications in cancer using AmpliconArchitect.
 Nat.
 Commun.
 10, 392 (2019).* [(Article)](https://www.nature.com/articles/s41467-018-08200-y)